I Feel Fine: Other releases

 In the United States, "I Feel Fine" was released on the Capitol album Beatles '65.
-The stereo version of the LP presented a duophonic (mock stereo) mix featuring a layer of reverb added by executive Dave Dexter Jr. The mono version – also released as a single on Capitol – features an exclusive mix with added reverb and a shorter fade as created by Beatles producer George Martin.
-Both versions were released on CD in 2004 as part of The Capitol Albums, Volume 1 box set.
+The mono version of the LP featured an exclusive mix of "I Feel Fine" with added reverb and a shorter fade as created by Beatles producer George Martin, which was also released as a single on Capitol.
+The stereo version presented a duophonic (mock stereo) mix of the song featuring a layer of reverb added by executive Dave Dexter Jr. Both versions were released on CD in 2004 as part of The Capitol Albums, Volume 1 box set.

-In the United Kingdom, the song was released on the LP format on A Collection of Beatles Oldies.
-A true stereo version can be found on the Past Masters Volume 1 and 1 CDs.

-There is also another stereo version (virtually identical to the standard stereo mix) wherein whispering can be heard at the beginning of the track.
-This "whispering version" appears on the non-US release of 1962–1966 and 20 Greatest Hits, as well as on occasional single re-releases.
+In the United Kingdom, the song was released in the LP format on A Collection of Beatles Oldies in 1966, and the stereo version of that album included a true stereo mix, which can also be found on the Past Masters Volume 1 and 1 CDs.
+There is also another stereo version (virtually identical to the standard true stereo mix) in which the whispered words "'s low enough" can be heard at the beginning of the track.
+This "whispering version" appeared on the UK release of 1962–1966 and has been rereleased occasionally.

-An outtake in mono is included in the On Air – Live at the BBC Volume 2 compilation released in 2013.
+A radio show outtake in mono is included on the On Air – Live at the BBC Volume 2 compilation released in 2013.